ShamylZakariya/MarchingCubes/NOTES.md

     - color grades/paletizes
     - renders raymarched clouds

-- for the ffect to look more legit i need to palettize texture sampling too... need to use nearest interpolation, palettize colors, etc.
+- for the low-fi effect to look more legit i need to palettize texture sampling too... need to use nearest interpolation, palettize colors, etc.

-# ROUND WORLD
+# Round World
 Implement an animal crossing-style spherical world.
 Easily done in terain.glsl shader.
 Does of course break the fog "plane" post-processing shader, since that will have to become a fog sphere.

+# Volumetric Noise-based Fog
+This is going to be expensive, so I will need some way to work on a downsampled depth channel, and then linearly upscale the computed fog.

+We have a distance color and a near color.
+So should fog march backwards, from back to front?

+Make the simple approach first (no downscaling) verify it works and looks decent.
+Then worry about how to get performance.